MyCCRI Error Messages

 If you have a pop-up blocker in place or firewall, you will need to turn them off in order to access the For Students tab within MyCCRI.

 Also be sure that you have the latest Windows critical updates by using your Start menu to check for updates:

 - clicking on the Start button (in the lower left hand corner_

 - click Windows Update.

 MyCCRI may not be available.
 Click "Refresh" or "Reload" and if that does not work, try again in 10 minutes.
-For more information call the IT Service Desk at 825-1112 or check our system status page.
+For more information call the IT Help Desk at 825-1112 or check our system status page.

 A common example of this type of malicious program is “Internet Optimizer”.
 This program will redirect you to its own website when you attempt to access the Internet.